Espantalho2017/flatiron-phase-2-project/README.md

 and
 npm run server
-when I start up each time anew or after I hit Control-C
+when I start up each time anew or after I hit Control-C You have to hit the + button to create a split terminal or the side-by-side button and then type npm start and npm run server separately into each window to get them started

 I added the below code to my package.json: